Healthdirect Free Australian health advice you can count on.

 • alcoholic drinks

-• artificial sweeteners in food and drink, such as aspartame, sorbitol and mannitol
+• artificial sweeteners, such as aspartame, sorbitol and mannitol

-A dietitian can help you identify your individual triggers and can work with you to create a balanced diet that suits you.
+A dietitian can work with you to find your triggers.
+They can also create a balanced diet that suits you.

 Sometimes, a low FODMAP diet may be recommended for you.
-FODMAP is short for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
-These are the chemical names for different sugars that are poorly absorbed in the gut.
-For some people these can trigger symptoms of IBS.
+FODMAP is short for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
+These are the chemical names for different sugars that are poorly absorbed in your gut.
+For some people, these can trigger symptoms of IBS.

-Other strategies that may reduce your IBS symptoms include:
+Other strategies that may improve your IBS symptoms are:

-IBS is often a mild condition that can be well-managed by diet and other lifestyle improvements, but it may significantly impact your quality of life and can be stressful to manage.
-Some people develop depression and anxiety, migraine, fibromyalgia and/or chronic fatigue syndrome.
+IBS is often a mild condition that can be well-managed by diet and other lifestyle changes.
+However, it may affect your quality of life and can be stressful to manage.

 If IBS is causing you to feel down, anxious or upset, there are IBS-specific psychological support services.
-Talk to your GP about whether they are right for you.
+Talk to your doctor about whether they are right for you.

 People with IBS have a small risk of faecal incontinence.
 The Continence Foundation of Australia can help with strategies where this is due to constipation or diarrhoea.
 Call their toll-free helpline for advice on 1800 33 00 66.